La7rodectus/5th-ye-self-assessment/README.md

 - Fork repository
 - Create branch, for example: `2023-autumn` or `2024-winter`
 - In new branch add following levels or leave line untouched in each file as of :
-  -: 👂 heard heard,: 🎓 heard known,: 🖐️ heard used,: 🙋 heard explained,: 📢 heard talked,: 🔬 heard researched,: 🚀 heard constructed
+  -: 👂 heard heard,: 🎓 known known,: 🖐️ used used,: 🙋 explained explained,: 📢 talked talked,: 🔬 researched researched,: 🚀 constructed constructed
 - Now you can create pull request and merge this to main branch of your fork (prefer single commit: use squash and merge)
 - Repeat self assessment after course or training
 - Now You can compare branches with URL: